ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 New Beatmap Nominators have arrived!
-As every month we would like to show you to who you can request your pending maps to.
+As every month, we would like to show you who you can request your pending maps to.
 Just make sure to request them to the Beatmap Nominators of the right mode!
-Below a list of all additions and departures of this month!
+Below, a list of all additions and departures of this month!
 But before we get to them, we have an important announcement to make for the so-called "care package" which had its first test run some months ago in osu!taiko.

 ### Activity lenience for returning Beatmap Nominators